 Lifetime annuity

-A lifetime annuity is an insurance policy that pays you a guaranteed income for the rest of your life in exchange for some, or all of, the money in your pension pot.
+A lifetime annuity pays you a guaranteed income for the rest of your life in exchange for some, or all of, the money in your pension fund.
 This can provide you with security and peace of mind as you will never outlive your income.

 How to compare lifetime annuities with Annuity Ready